Mirazil/remontika/README.md

 6. in "show all orders" show as many orders as screen can keep with no scroll (expect for mobile show only 4)
 7. add Spinner indication of loading after 6step
 8. add burger button for side panel
+9. add bot link status in dashboard/notify
+10. show bot link status in steps
-9. mobile version for dashboard/settings
+11. mobile version for dashboard/settings
-10. mobile version for dashboard/notify
+12. mobile version for dashboard/notify
-11. fix small images for viber/sms buttons in mobile version
+13. fix small images for viber/sms buttons in mobile version
-12. mobile version for dashboard orders
+14. mobile version for dashboard orders
+15. change telegram text
-13. fix admin account side panel (reloading page cause bug)
+16. fix admin account side panel (reloading page cause bug)